 Southeast Asia Neighborhoods Network (SEANNET)

-From 2017, UKNA has expanded its orientation to include urban development in Southeast Asia in the framework of the Southeast Asia Neighborhoods Network (SEANNET) programme.
+From 2017, the Urban Knowledge Network Asia (UKNA) has expanded its orientation to include urban development in Southeast Asia in the framework of the Southeast Asia Neighborhoods Network (SEANNET) programme.
 This four-year initiative (2017-2020) is about research, teaching and dissemination of knowledge on Asia through the prism of the neigbourhood.
 It is funded by the Henry Luce Foundation in New York, USA.

 Through case study sites in six selected cities in Southeast Asia, SEANNET seeks to engage the humanistic social sciences in a dialogue with urban stakeholders as co-contributors of an alternative knowledge on cities.
 It will achieve this through a combination of participatory field-research, in-situ roundtables and workshops, academic conferences, publications, and new forms of pedagogy, developed in collaboration with local institutions of learning.